Department of Romance Studies

 Majors and minors are offered in French, Italian, Portuguese & Brazilian Cultural Studies (minor only), and Spanish.
 Joint majors in French & Linguistics, Italian & Linguistics, and Spanish & Linguistics are also available.
 Language and literature majors frequently prepare themselves for careers or advanced study in international relations, education, journalism, and teaching; language and linguistics majors also receive training that may be useful for information technology, psychology, communications, philosophy, neuroscience, and artificial intelligence.
 Students in premedical and prelaw programs find the major and minor in language and literature or linguistics a satisfying way to broaden their programs of study.

 The department encourages students, whatever their major, to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
 Advanced courses increase proficiency in that language, present the great works and epochs of the literature, and acquaint students with the contemporary culture and with that culture’s roots in the past.
 A grade of C or higher is required in all courses taken toward the minor.
 Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature.
 Minors are available in French, Italian, and Spanish.
 Internships taken during Boston University’s or other study abroad programs may not be credited toward minors offered by the department.
 Most minors have specific course requirements; these are detailed on the related pages for each Romance Studies minor offered (see Programs).

 Detailed information is available in the Foreign Language section of this Bulletin.
 Several options are available for students who must fulfill the college language requirement.
 Information concerning these options is listed for each language.

-Students are encouraged to consult the offerings of the Departments of Modern Languages & Comparative Literature, Classical Studies, and English.
+Students are encouraged to consult the offerings of the Linguistics Program and the Departments of World Languages & Literatures, Classical Studies, and English.